jruels/ansible-best-practices/labs/aap-inventory-creds-ad-hoc/index.md

 To access the new server we need to provide our SSH private key

-Log into the control node through SSH and run the following command
+Log into the control node as the `ec2-user` through SSH, sudo to the `ansible` user, and run the following command

 ```bash
 cat .ssh/id_rsa